8th March marks International Women’s Day.

 Flashforward to 2019 and that same energy can still be felt resonating around classrooms around the world.
-According to Code.org, students rate computer science as their third favourite subject behind art and performing arts – placing a strong emphasis on tech’s applications.
-But as desire for tech in young people grows, supply from schools appears to fall short with the same Code.org study finding only 35% of schools teach computer science.
+According to Code.org, students rate computer science as their third favourite subject behind the art and performing arts – placing a strong emphasis on tech applications.
+But as the desire for tech in young people grows, the supply from schools appears to fall short with the same Code.org study finding only 35% of schools teach computer science.

-Rosemary Hitchcock, Head of Technology at YOOX-NET-A-PORTER Group places the blame of diminished supply on the speed at which the industry is moving.
+Rosemary Hitchcock, Head of Technology at YOOX-NET-A-PORTER Group places blame on the diminished supply on the speed at which the industry is moving.

 “I have children myself.
 How can you teach them something that is always changing?”

-In the past 10 years, the average time UK students spend in secondary and higher education, 25 new, widely supported programming languages have emerged, each with their own ruleset and applications.
-And it’s not just languages, with platforms like AWS and Cloud Computing building up momentum, the skills needed in candidates are wide ranging and complex.
+In the past 10 years, the average time UK students spend in secondary and higher education, 25 new, widely supported programming languages have emerged, each with its own ruleset and applications.
+And it’s not just languages, with platforms like AWS and Cloud Computing building up momentum, the skills needed in candidates are wide-ranging and complex.

 The solution, for Debbie, lies in changing how we present technology to children in formal education.

 AppsForGood, a project Debbie co-manages, specialise in providing tech experiences for young people that focus on using tech to solve a problem.
-AppsForGood, alongside other institutions like Maggie Philbin’s Teen Tech, encourage self-mastery and reward it.
+AppsForGood, alongside other institutions like Maggie Philbin’s Teen Tech, encourages self-mastery and rewards it.

 Show a child how tech solves a problem and they’ll fall in love with it.”